Veluthil/My-DevOps-Journey/Project 2 - Automated Setup of Multi Tier App/README.md

 ```
 Be aware that this will take some time.

-## 3. Validate the Application from the browser
+## 3. Validate the Application from the browser and clean up
 - Validate frontend of the application using hostname given in Vagrantfile or IP address of `web01`.
 - Check backend services.
 - Validate RabbitMq service.